-- Bachelor's or master's degree in communications, journalism or related field preferred or equivalent combination of education and experience.
+- Bachelor's or master's in communications, journalism or an equivalent combination of education and experience.

-- Strong copy-editing skills, command of AP grammar and style, and the ability to produce content that is clean, accurate and "publication ready."
+- Strong copy-editing skills and the ability to produce content that is clean, accurate and "publication ready."

 - Comfortable in fluid, fast-breaking, stressful situations.

-- Comfortable using social media such as Twitter, Facebook, Instagram and Snapchat to enhance reporting (both on camera and behind) and promote stories.
+- Is comfortable using social media such as Twitter, Facebook, Instagram, and Snapchat to enhance reporting and promote stories.